Aitia-IIOT/ah5-docs-java-spring/docs/api/consumerauthorization/authorization-token-management-generic-mqtt.md

       "tokenType":"TIME_LIMITED_TOKEN",
       "consumerCloud":"LOCAL",
       "consumer":"TemperatureConsumer",
-      "provider":"TemperatureProvider",
+      "provider":"TemperatureProvider1",
       "targetType":"SERVICE_DEF",
       "target":"kelvinInfo"
    }
 }
 ```

-The service operation **responds** with an [MQTTResponseTemplate](../data-models/mqtt-response-template.md) JSON encoded message in which the status code is `200` if called successfully and tokens has been queried.
+The service operation **responds** with an [MQTTResponseTemplate](../data-models/mqtt-response-template.md) JSON encoded message in which the status code is `200` if called successfully and tokens have been queried.
 The response template payload is an [AuthorizationTokenListMgmtResponse](../data-models/authorization-token-list-mgmt-response.md).

 ```
 {